razibhossain50/Finder/context.md

 ## Project Overview

 **Finder** is a comprehensive matrimony/biodata platform built with Next.js and NestJS, designed to help people find their perfect life partners.
-The platform features a complete biodata management system with advanced search capabilities, admin panel for user management, and role-based authentication system.
+The platform features a complete biodata management system with advanced search capabilities, admin panel for user management, role-based authentication system, and profile picture upload functionality.

 ## Technology Stack